1400 Corbett Road

 Jamon Wouters-Friendshuh, and The Rev. Loxley Koshnick, clerk.

 We at St. Luke’s Episcopal Church are a caring, accepting community.
 We strive to proclaim the Good News of God in Christ and accept the responsibility of our Baptismal covenant: to seek and serve Christ in all personsPastoral Care is the ministry of caring at the heart of the church’s life.
-It may include hospital visitation, counselling and ministries of shared presence, listening and support.
-It also includes parish ministries of clergy and laity who respond to human need.
+It includes hospital visitation, counselling and ministries of shared presence, listening and support.

 Come and Join us Sunday Mornings at 9:15